zaiisao/Documentation/en/Recording/recording_composite_mode.md

 See [Differences between individual recording mode and composite recording mode](https://docs.agora.io/en/faq/recording_mode) to decide which mode you should use.

 > For simplicity, we assume that every UID in the channel sends both audio and video streams.
-If a UID neither sends audio nor video, such as the audience in a live broadcast, there will be no file for this UID.
+If a UID neither sends audio nor video, such as the audience in interactive streaming, there will be no file for this UID.

 ## Implementation